-Of course unforeseen family/work commitments may come up, but if you set out in your training diary at the beginning of each week what sessions you’re going to do and when, you can then start to see them more as ‘appointments’, in the same way you would see a work meeting, an MOT for your car, or any other appointment – you wouldn’t skip a trip to the dentist because there was something good on TV, or because your friends called and asked if you fancy going for a beer, and in the same way setting your sessions in a training diary helps turn them more into actual responsibilities that you get into the habit of committing to.
+Of course unforeseen family/work commitments may come up, but if you set out in your training diary at the beginning of each week what sessions you’re going to do and when, you can then start to see them more as ‘appointments’, in the same way, you would see a work meeting, an MOT for your car, or any other appointment – you wouldn’t skip a trip to the dentist because there was something good on TV, or because your friends called and asked if you fancy going for a beer, and in the same way setting your sessions in a training diary helps turn them more into actual responsibilities that you get into the habit of committing to.

 When you look back on your diary – the sessions you’ve completed, the improvements you’ve made, the targets you’ve beaten, the court time you’ve logged – it can really enhance your mind-set in the build up to a big game, when you can see there in writing all the work you’ve put in.
-Has your opponent trained as hard as you, logged the hours you have, been as meticulous in his planning as you have?
-He may have, but it’s unlikely – either way, you can at least be secure in the knowledge that you’ve done all you can to train and prepare yourself properly.
+Has your opponent trained as hard as you, logged the hours you have, been as meticulous in their planning as you have?
+They may have, but it’s unlikely – either way, you can at least be secure in the knowledge that you’ve done all you can to train and prepare yourself properly.

 As you get more used to scheduling and logging your sessions, you can start adding a little more detail to your training diary – how much sleep did you have the night before, what did you eat during the afternoon before the game, what sessions did you do in the days leading up?
 You can then start to build and identify patterns of what circumstances produce your finest performances, allowing you to start putting yourself in the most advantageous possible position to achieve your very best.

 B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
 FTST

-Squashskills Fitness & Performance Director
+SquashSkills Fitness & Performance Director